kumbulanit/t-sql/sql trainning/untitled/module 3/Lab_Writing_Basic_SELECT_Statements.md

 1. **All Employee Information**: Select all columns from the Employees table.

-2. **Specific Columns**: Select only FirstName, LastName, Title, and Salary from Employees.
+2. **Specific Columns**: Select only FirstName, LastName, Title, and BaseSalary from Employees.

 3. **Department Information**: Select DepartmentName, Budget, and Location from Departments.